bbauska/JS-svg/README.md

 -&gt; 32
 </pre>

-Copy the template folder and name it 11-porto-pareto, and below the background, create a group that will contain our cityscape.
+<p>Copy the template folder and name it 11-porto-pareto, and below the
+background, create a group that will contain our cityscape.</p>

 <pre>
 // <i>Create a group for our generative city.</i>
 let portoPareto = svg.create('g');
 </pre>

-The cityscape will have three main elements: the sky, the river (or port), and the buildings.
-The sky and river will both be simple rect elements with gradients; we'll create these first.
+<p>The cityscape will have three main elements: the sky, the river (or
+port), and the buildings.
+The sky and river will both be simple rect elements with gradients; we'll create these first.</p>

 <pre>
 // <i>Create the sky gradient.</i>